-The Rudd government closed John Howard's Pacific Solution, where Australia warehoused and processed asylum seekers in foreign nations such as Nauru.
+The Rudd government closed John Howard's Pacific Solution, the policy where Howard warehoused and processed asylum seekers in faraway foreign nations such as Nauru.

-Half a year later, more than 50 representatives of welfare and advocacy organisations were 'cordially' invited to visit Christmas Island to see for themselves that this government was open and accountable.
+Six months later, more than fifty representatives of welfare and advocacy organisations were 'cordially invited' to visit Christmas Island - to see for themselves that the new Rudd government was open and accountable.

-Just before the visit, Immigration Minister Senator Chris Evans, at a lecture at ANU in 2008, had announced important new principles in detention of 'unannounced and boat-faring' asylum seekers.
+Just before the visit, Immigration Minister Senator Chris Evans, at a lecture at ANU in 2008, had announced important new detention principles for 'sea-borne' asylum seekers.

-All the while, there was quiet embarrassment in government ranks about using the $450 million super-secure 800-bed detention centre built during the Howard years on the island.
-Other existing facilities were used, and during the August 2008 advocates' visit, the razor-wired Gulag, with cages in the cage, was empty.
+All the while, there was quiet embarrassment in government ranks about using the $450 million super-secure 800-bed detention centre built during the Howard years on Christmas island.
+Other existing facilities were used, and during the August 2008 advocates' visit the razor-wired Gulag with cages in the cage remained empty.

-Then, at the end of November 2008, the Immigration Department made the announcement that the Gulag was 'open for business' - even while there was considerable bed-space in the other facilities on the island.
+Then, at the end of November 2008, the Immigration Department announced that the Gulag was open for business, even while there was considerable bed-space in the other facilities on the island.
 It was rather predictable.

 With the generally good attitude of the Rudd government's Immigration Minister Chris Evans many were now waiting for the final report of the Joint Parliamentary Standing Committee on Migration, which was tabled in Parliament in August 2009.